 How can we bear to stay at the airport during a layover when there’s so much to explore in Sydney?
 From residential suburbs and duty-free shopping to Sydney’s most iconic spots, get out, explore and make the most of it!
 So here are some of the best things to do during a layover at Sydney International Airport.

 For a short 4-5 hour layover, it’s best to stick to some nearby locations.
 For a quick look at the surrounding residential areas of the airport, pop on a shuttle bus for a quick 5 minute trip to the nearby station of Wolli Creek.
 Here, you have the opportunity to take a quick walk along Cooks River to see the airport from afar and walk around in one of Sydney’s fastest growing residential areas.

 Think a perfect blend between modern high-rise buildings and leafy green parks by the Cooks River.

 If you’re excited for some modern Australian dining, pop into The Marke Kitchen & Bar at Novotel Sydney International Airport and grab a quick bite.
 There’s such a variety of freshly cooked Australian dining options for you to enjoy in a quiet, relaxing location to unwind after a stressful day of travelling.
-Afterwards, enjoy a drink at The Bradley bar in a quiet and cosy location.
+Afterwards, enjoy a drink at The Marke Bar in a quiet and cosy location.
 We’ll make you feel comfortable and at ease in no time.
 After your rest, head out for a quick trip before getting on a shuttle taking you straight back to the airport.

 It’s the perfect breath of fresh air after hours of travelling!
 It’s not the iconic spots you know, but it’s the perfect stroll in one of Sydney’s fastest growing neighborhoods.